nhamngocminhquan/group2-os-project/README.md

 As at first we did not have implemented UART, we tried to run FreeRTOS with a simple application which just had one task incrementing a global variable every second.
 After we verified this version works, we proceeded with a more complex apps once we had all the peripherals implemented.

 ### Program
-Inside `App/` you can find a simple demo app running FreeRTOS to test the correct implementation of UART and Timers.<br>
+Inside `freeRTOS_App/` you can find a simple demo app running FreeRTOS to test the correct implementation of UART and Timers.

 The app is creating a simple task keeping the CPU busy.
 It computes numbers from Fibonacci series with an empty loop making sure the process keeps running without computing it too fast.
 Since the computation uses 32-bit values, we get overflow pretty fast.
 When an overflow is about to happen, the series computation restarts updating the occurred iteration count.
-This happens without any visual feedback.<br>
+This happens without any visual feedback.

 Here timer interrupts come into play.
 We set three different timers with different period triggering three different behaviours:
 - **Timer 0**: timer 0 causes an on-screen print of the context registers